 10. Share Your Work

 You write better when you know someone will soon be reading what you’ve written.
 If you write in the dark, no one will know if you aren’t giving your writing everything you have.
 But when you share your writing, you face the possibility of failure.
-This will force you to write the best story you possibly can.
+This will force you to write the best story you possibly can and to amp up your creative writing skills with each story you write.

 Do you have a story to tell?